-Whilst there are annual earnings and age related limits for individual pension contributions, the contribution rules can be more generous where employers make pension contributions to an occupational pension scheme and PRSAs in respect of PRSA employer contributions made on or after 1 January 2023.
+Whilst there are annual earnings and age related limits for individual pension contributions, the contribution rules can be more generous where employers make pension contributions to an occupational pension scheme and PRSAs in respect of PRSA employer contributions made between 1 January 2023 and 31 December 2025 (capped at 100% of emoluments from 01/01/2025 onwards).
 There is also an overall lifetime pensions limit beyond which pension funds cease to be tax efficient.
 The rules are broadly as follows:

 - the maximum tax relieved pension fund limit from all pension arrangements is €2 million (unless a personal fund threshold has been previously agreed with Revenue).
-Where the aggregate value of all pension funds (which have been crystallised since 7 December 2005) at retirement exceeds the lifetime pensions limit, the excess is chargeable to exit tax at 40% - in addition, the pension payable to the individual, net of the 40% exit tax above, may be further liable to marginal rate income tax etc, leading to penal effective rates of tax of around 70% on funds above the threshold
+Where the aggregate value of all pension funds (which have been crystallised since 7 December 2005) at retirement exceeds the lifetime pensions limit, the excess is chargeable to exit tax at 40% - the lifetime limit is set to increase as follows: From 01/01/2026 €2.2m From 01/01/2027 €2.4m